lory-costa/shopping-list/README.md

 - [ ] As a user, I want to delete items from my lists

-## Things considered but not implemented yet
+## Things considered but not implemented
 ### With more time available, I would like to:
 - Delete and update items, or maybe have checkboxes for each item
 - Order lists and items